"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts

-In this work, we propose an explainable AI toolbox for examining the differences between any two datasets, providing detailed and actionable information.
-We provide approaches for several data modalities, including high dimensional complex data, with examples in audio, time series signal, image, and text data.
-Our toolbox is summarized in Figure \ref{fig:dataset_explanation_examples}.
-It encompasses a variety of explanation types, including prototype explanations (e.g., ``Dataset B contains fewer examples that look like this''), explanations that involve feature importances (these examples are why feature $K$ is more important for Dataset $A$ than $B$), explanations that compare interpretable attributes of natural language datasets, and most explanations are accompanied by visualizations that allow users to examine high-dimensional data and samples.
-Note that we are not aiming to provide a \textit{comprehensive} toolbox, as there are an infinite number of ways one could examine the difference between two datasets, and sorting through these could easily be overwhelming.
-Instead, we aim for a small set of simple good tools that suffice in many cases.
+In this work, we propose an explainable AI framework for examining and comparing the differences between two distribution shifted datasets, providing detailed and actionable information.
+We provide approaches for several data modalities, including high-dimensional complex data, with examples in audio, time series signal, image, and text data.
+Our framework is summarized in Figure~\ref{fig:dataset_explanation_examples}.
+It encompasses a variety of explanation types, including prototype explanations (e.g., ``Dataset B contains fewer examples that look like this''), explanations that involve feature importance (``these examples are why feature $K$ is more important for Dataset $A$ than $B$''), and explanations that compare interpretable attributes of natural language datasets.
+Most explanations are accompanied by visualizations that allow users to examine high-dimensional data and samples.
+Note that we are not aiming to provide an \textit{exhaustive} list of methods, as there are an infinite number of ways one could examine the difference between two datasets, and sorting through these could easily be overwhelming; instead, we aim for a small set of good methods that will suffice in most cases.

-Figure \ref{fig:dataset_explanations_vs_instance_explanations} shows how traditional explainable AI (XAI), which explains predictions for single data points, is different than the dataset-level explanations we provide here.
-One major difference between our task and typical XAI applications is that XAI is often \textit{avoidable} -- a black box model can be replaced with an interpretable model that does not require XAI techniques because it comes with faithful explanations \citep{Rudin19}.
-The task we study here (explaining differences between datasets) has no such alternative.
+In Figure~\ref{fig:dataset_explanations_vs_instance_explanations}, we illustrate the distinction between traditional explainable AI (XAI) approaches and our specific task.
+Existing XAI methods primarily focus on elucidating the reasoning behind a specific model's decisions on an individual sample basis, as depicted in the left examples of Figure~\ref{fig:dataset_explanations_vs_instance_explanations}.
+However, such methods are inherently tied to model behavior and are not well-suited for explaining dataset-level differences.
+Since dataset differences do not necessarily depend on a specific model, analyzing them purely through model-based explanations can be limiting.
+In contrast, our goal is to develop model-agnostic methods that provide dataset-level explanations—capturing systematic differences directly from the data itself — as illustrated in the rightmost examples of Figure~\ref{fig:dataset_explanations_vs_instance_explanations}.